hansmarc/Otis/README.md

 > Export structure to a .prg file.
 This prg can be used to create a
 > table and all order/index files.\
 > Export structure to the clipboard.\
-> View table info┬á: filename, date, reccount, used rdd, used codepage,
+> View table info : filename, date, reccount, used rdd, used codepage,
 > ...etc.\
-> View index info┬á: list of all index files, tags, filenames, key, for
+> View index info : list of all index files, tags, filenames, key, for
 > and while expressions.
 >
 > **Table structure editor :**